top of page

 To Prepare:

-9. Allow the dough to rest for 1 hour
+8. Allow the dough to rest for 1 hour (at this point you can also freeze the dough for later use)

-12. Dust noodles with flour and hang to dry or pick up small batches and twist into a little nest and allow to dry
+11. You can use the noodles fresh, dust noodles with flour and hang to dry or pick up small batches and twist into a little nest and allow to dry.

 To Cook: